Navigating a Remote HPC System

 Before moving around, let us explore the login node.
 Type:

 What this gives us is the number of CPUs in the current node.
-Just this one single node has 8 times more compute power than your laptop.
-To have more information about the login node, you can type:
+To have more information about the login node, you can type (on any linux-based machine):

 The output of this command will probably give you more information than you can digest, however, in light of the previous lecture, here are a few things to highlight from the displayed output: